dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/adding-view.md

 ## Change the title, footer, and menu link in the layout file

-Replace the content of the *Views\Shared\_Layout.cshtml* file with the following markup.
+Replace the content of the *Views/Shared/_Layout.cshtml* file with the following markup.
 The changes are highlighted:

 [!code-html[](~/tutorials/first-mvc-app/start-mvc/sample/MvcMovie3/Views/Shared/_Layout.cshtml?highlight=6,14,40)]